jamesleetu/fornature/README.md

 * Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)

 ## Features
+ * Made marks with Naver Map
+ * Url scheme to Kakao Map Navigator
+ * Used firebase
  * Custom photo feed
  * Post photo posts from camera or gallery
    * Like posts